pbinkley/rcb-manual/sections/14-conclusion.md

 The efficiency point is specific for each technique.
-The simplest point at which to. set it for each technique is at the size of edition at which running costs are just equal to first costs.
+The simplest point at which to set it for each technique is at the size of edition at which running costs are just equal to first costs.
 In an edition that is smaller than the efficiency edition, a preponderant element in the cost